clarete/forbiddenfruit/README.md

 ## Compatibility

-Forbidden Fruit runs on all cpython versions I tested so far, which includes the versions 2.5, 2.6, 2.7, 3.2 and 3.3.
+Forbbiden Fruit is tested on CPython 2.7, 3.0, and 3.3-3.7.

 Since Forbidden Fruit is fundamentally dependent on the C API, this library won't work on other python implementations, such as Jython, pypy, etc.

 ## License